manthan-a-mehta/noknok_coding_challenge/readme.md

 The task is to find the occurences of all the words in a text file and display them in a decreasing order of their frequency across all the urls.
 # Setup and Installations:

-### Creating a virtual environment and activating it.

-#### Run the following from the terminal from within the noknok_cc folder

 **These commands are for a linux system.
-The commands were run on ubuntu 20.04 version.**
+The commands were run on ubuntu 20.04 version.
+The text editor was vscode.**

-#### 1) Run the following commands from the command line.
+#### 1) Run the following commands from the command line and directory noknok_cc.
 ```
-sudo apt install python3-venv
+$ sudo apt install python3-venv
-python3 -m venv env
+$ python3 -m venv env
-source env/bin/activate
+$ source env/bin/activate
-pip install -r requirements.txt
+$ pip install -r requirements.txt
 ```
 **Make sure you run the following command inside the noknok_cc folder which is the zipped file**

-#### 2) Select the interpreter by going to view->command palette->select interpreter.
+#### 2) Select the interpreter by going to
+**view->command palette->select interpreter**
-**Now select the python interpreter that is corresponding to your virtual environment.**
+*Now select the python interpreter that is corresponding to your virtual environment.*

 # Folder Structure:
 noknok_cc